 Stay-in-Place

 Unless danger is imminent, remain in a room with an exterior window and a telephone, closing the door if possible.
-Call Rutgers Police (obtain an outside line and dial 911) and give your name, location and reason you are calling.
+Call Rutgers Police (obtain an outside line and dial 911) and give your name, location, and reason you are calling.
 The dispatcher will relay the information to on-scene emergency personnel.
 Phone lines normally remain in service during most building emergencies.
 If the phone lines fail, the individual can signal from the window by waving a cloth or other visible object.

 Area of Refuge

-If the person with disability cannot get far enough away from the danger by using Horizontal Evacuation, then that person should seek an Area of Refuge.
+If the person with a disability cannot get far enough away from the danger by using Horizontal Evacuation, then that person should seek an Area of Refuge.
 Such an area should have the following: 1) telephone communication, 2) a sprinkler system, and 3) one-hour fire-rated assembly (i.e., fire-rated door, walls, ceiling).
 Note: Residence Hall rooms qualify as areas of refuge.
 You should identify an area of refuge in your building within the first weeks of your classes or employment.